 Riding and Graves both survived their falls, and after Riding was out of the hospital they moved to Majorca on the suggestion of Gertrude Stein.
 (Phibbs and Nicholson fell in love themselves, and lived together for some years on the boat.)
 It was in Majorca, in the wake of all this, that Graves began work on the memoir.
-And so Good-Bye to All That became, he wrote, “my bitter leave-taking of England where I had recently broken a good many conventions; quarreled with, or been disowned by, most of my friends; been grilled by the police on a suspicion of attempted murder [Riding’s—the police also nabbed and questioned Phibbs, but both were let go once it was clear that Riding had jumped of her own volition]; and ceased to care what anyone thought of me.”
+And so Good-Bye to All That became, he wrote, “my bitter leave-taking of England where I had recently broken a good many conventions; quarreled with, or been disowned by, most of my friends; been grilled by the police on a suspicion of attempted murder [Riding’s—the police also nabbed and questioned Phibbs]; and ceased to care what anyone thought of me.”
 He wrote it in just under three months.
 He badly needed the money.

 Graves had always been difficult, unpopular.
 He spent the last five years of his secondary education at Charterhouse School, where he was a frequent victim of bullying and generally miserable.
 One of his teachers there, however, was the mountain climber George Mallory, “not long up from Cambridge and so youthful-looking as to be often mistaken for a member of the school.”
 Mallory took Graves under his wing, took him out climbing and hiking in the countryside, and introduced him to the world of contemporary poetry.